testcontainers/testcontainers-go/docs/features/garbage_collector.md

 `Reaper` as well in this library.

-Based on container labels it removes resources created from testcontainers that are running for more than 10 minutes.
+Based on container labels it removes resources created from testcontainers that are running for more than 10 seconds.

 !!!tip